stoeckley/Eat-Static/README.md

 * Validation expressions are not functions.
 They are list expressions, or keyword primitive type checks.
 Don't use functions like ```neg?``` in isolation, use ```(neg?)``` instead, unless you are already inside an expression, like ```and>```, in which case you must use an ordinary function.
 * While the vast majority of use cases will provide a meaningful assertion message if a validation fails, occasionally you can write an expression that attempts to do something with nil that instead leads to a null pointer exception instead, which carries no useful message.
 The assertion is valid based on your specified validation criteria, but the message is not clear.
 * Beware of ```nil```.
 If you expect to pass nil as a legitimate value to your function, do not make that argument required, as it will enforce it as non-nil.

+### To Do

+It would be nice to extend this library to ClojureScript, using reader conditions.
+Here are the items that would need addressed to do so:

+* Some of the primitive type checks are not available in JS
+* Exception handling, and throwing exceptions, are different in JS
+* The blend macro relies on arglist metadata which is not available at runtime in JS, though all the other macros should work for df, describe, pred, etc. This may mean removing blend from the cljs version, or implementing it there in an entirely different way

+These may eventually get looked at, but it is not currently a priority.

 ### Community